 We love how much protection this seat provides.
-With the deep shell and the adjustable side-impact protection, your preemie will be super safe going home.
-The dual stage cushion system is also nice for making sure your baby stays in the safest riding position.
+With the deep shell and the adjustable side-impact protection, your preemie will be super safe in your vehicle.
+The dual-stage cushion system is also nice for ensuring your baby stays in the safest riding position.

 The Rounded Design Saves Vehicle Fabric

-Nobody wants to lift up a seat to learn that it’s ripped through the back seat fabric.
-This seat has a specific rounded design that’s meant to prevent just that.
+Nobody wants to lift up a seat to learn that it has ripped through the back seat fabric.
+This seat has a specific rounded design that’s meant to prevent that from happening.

 Short and Compact Handle Design

 We also like the handle design on this one.
 Because it’s short and compact, it makes getting your baby in and out of the car much easier.

 At 9.5 pounds, the seat’s lightweight feel is great since you’ll be carrying it around a lot.
 As little as your preemie will be when they come home, they’re going to keep growing.
 Your arms will thank you if you’re able to lift the seat once your infant starts getting heavy.

 Some parents don’t like the canopy placement when they’re carrying the car seat.
 It only has one locking position, so it can be inconvenient to get your arm through.